daniel-schroeder-dev/pony-express/README.md

 ## About

 Hit the routes GET /users and GET /emails to get a JSON response.
-If you specify a Content-Type in an Accept header, the app can return JSON, XML, or CSV at those same routes.
+If you specify a Content-Type in an Accept header, the app can return JSON, XML, or CSV at those same routes, with JSON being the default if no Content-Type is specified.